Why the Agent Made that Decision: Contrastive Explanation Learning for Reinforcement Learning: Acknowledgments

-This research is partially supported by the Air Force Office of Scientific Research (AFOSR), under contract FA9550-24-1-0078.
-The paper was received and approved for public release by AFRL on May 28th 2024, case number AFRL-2024-2908 .
-Any Opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of AFRLor its contractors.
+This research is partially supported by the Air Force Office of Scientific Research (AFOSR), under contract FA9550-24-1-0078, and NSF award CNS-2148253.
+The paper was received and approved for public release by Air Force Research Laboratory (AFRL) on May 28th 2024, case number AFRL-2024-2908 .
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of AFRL or its contractors.